cargurus/transmish/README.md

-# schwifty
+# transmish

 React Utility Library

 ## Motivation

-`schwifty` is a collection of components, hooks, and functions for supporting front-end development in React.
+`transmish` is a collection of components, hooks, and functions for supporting front-end development in React.
 These are meant to be simple and reusable abstractions over tasks that React developers do on a regular basis.

-`schwifty` is not a component library in the sense of Bootstrap or Material.
+`transmish` is not a component library in the sense of Bootstrap or Material.
 Its components are almost entirely lacking in CSS, but rather focus on common behaviors in UIs.